semilicon/io.lightslider/README.md

 * &lt;div class="io-ls-bullet_container"&gt;&lt;/div&gt; - you can delete this tag if you don't want show navigative bullet on your slider;
 * &lt;div class="io-ls-bullet_container"&gt;&lt;/div&gt; - you can add class 'io-ls-static' to this tag, more in Configurations;

-> Attention: Slider have default fixed height (600px), it not adaptive to it contant.
+> Attention: Slider have default fixed height (600px), it not adaptive to slides contant.
 You need mark height or use some height option, more in Configurations;

 Example of '&lt;!--slide1 contain--&gt;':
 ```html